davidyangyi/android-retinavision/README.md

 # android-retinavision
 An Android application for image data collecting and managing with a software retina on desktop.

+The software retina is for deep learning purpose, developed by the CVAS team at the University of Glasgow

 The RetinaVisionApp foler is the application for Android and the apk is in the release folder.

 The RetinaVisionWeb folder is the server includes the software retina which can running on desktop.

 The software retina is developed and authorized by Piotr Ozimek.